noedgecase/FEM_url-shortening/README.md

 using ` @media (hover: hover) and (pointer: fine)` to differentiate the touchscreen capable devices from ordinary computers.

-- I learned how to use `async` functions and how to manage api calls.
+I learned how to use `async` functions and how to manage api calls.
   In case of a bad request, the error code will go through a switch statement and the message displayed under input text will comply with the API <a href="https://shrtco.de/docs/">table</a> of errors.

 I also cleared the unrealistic errors, for example, error 3 regarding the rate limit will never be displayed because the user won't be able to send a second request until the button animation stops, which takes longer than one second.

-Errors list:
+-Errors list:

 <!-- 1 	No URL specified ("url" parameter is empty) -->

-2 Invalid URL submitted
+*2 Invalid URL submitted

 <!-- 3 	Rate limit reached.
 Wait a second and try again -->

-4 IP-Address has been blocked because of violating our terms of service
+*4 IP-Address has been blocked because of violating our terms of service

 <!-- 5 	shrtcode code (slug) already taken/in use -->

-6 Unknown error
+*6 Unknown error

 <!-- 7 	No code specified ("code" parameter is empty) -->
 <!-- 8 	Invalid code submitted (code not found/there is no such short-link) -->
 <!-- 9 	Missing required parameters -->

-10 Trying to shorten a disallowed Link.
+*10 Trying to shorten a disallowed Link.
 More information on disallowed links

 ### Continued development